By Bob Stepno

 Eventually, after another murder, Holiday finds a war-criminals-escape-to-Caribbean clue in the reporter’s notebook and sets off on a search for missing film and the murderers… and the film turns up, quickly followed by a mysterious character with an accent and $10,000 to spend for negatives.
 The police and a happy ending can’t be far behind.

 Let_George_Do_It was similar to Box 13.
-Detective George Valentine advertised for clients in the personals, although that was usually the extent of his contact with the newspaper.
+Detective George Valentine (Bob Bailey) advertised for clients in the personals, although that was usually the extent of his contact with the newspaper.
+In one episode, however, he was hired by a public relations professional whose business of deceiving newspaper reporters provided the major theme of the story, “Sweet are the Uses of Publicity.”

-In one episode, he was hired by a public relations professional, with his business of deceiving newspaper reporters providing the major theme of the story, Sweet are the uses of publicity.
-The reporters stay mostly in the background, as the publicity agent hires Valentine to help him make a client disappear — a client the reporters don’t know is fictional.
+The reporters stay mostly in the background, as the press agent hires Valentine to help him make a client disappear — a client the reporters don’t know is fictional.
 Before you can say “farewell party on a yacht,” a corpse turns up.

 The Adventures of Sam Spade, Detective

 Dashiell Hammett’s detective didn’t encounter any reporters in The Maltese Falcon, but he did in the long-running radio series that picked up the Sam Spade franchise.
-Some episodes are available in a public collection at the Internet Archive, https://archive.org/details/SamSpadeSingleEpisodes
+Some episodes are available in a Radio Spirits CD collection and in an Old Time Radio Researchers collection at the Internet Archive.

 Radio Spirits also sells radio historian Martin Grams’ book about Sam Spade on Radio.